 Check out what art teacher Kymm Daniels created for Black History Month this year on Instagram @artteacherbabe.

-Black History Month, Georgia art teacher Kymm Daniels celebrated by
+Black History Month a couple years ago, Georgia art teacher Kymm Daniels celebrated by

 creating a crafty homage to black hair on the doors to her classroom.

 When her students walked in, she recounts, they asked her: "'Miss

 Daniels, who are they?'
 I was like, ‘They are you, or you, they could be